Mint

 Mint has been known to bear flowers that are male on the first day of bloom and female on the second day along with smaller female flowers.
 Hermann Muller (1829 - 1883), a German botanist, believed this was a trick to attract insects to the showier male flowers first and then carry the pollen to the less attractive female flowers.
 (We found this in a book dating from 1900 and have not found another source that discusses this phenomenon.
 At the time of it's publication, the author, Neltje Blanchan, does mention that this theory had yet to be proven.)

-Mint, when grown in weak soil will attempt to find richer soil on its own and tends to rapidly spread if left untended.
+If your are growing mint in weak soil, it will attempt to find richer soil on its own and tends to rapidly spread if left untended.

 Mint prefers moist, rich loam and partial shade.
 While there will be a crop the first season, the second year will be more plentiful.